 iStock Photo / InkkStudios

-Sheffield prides itself on the authenticity of its Lunar New Year celebrations.
+Sheffield prides itself on the authenticity of its Chinese New Year celebrations, which the city has been hosting for over two decades.

 Visit Museums and Galleries